-Ran is not only director Akira Kurosawa’s final samurai film, but one of his finest works as well.
+Ran is Akira Kurosawa’s final samurai film and one of his finest works.
 The film follows aged warlord Hidetora Ichimonji, who abdicates his power to the eldest of his three sons.
 After an outburst erupts from the youngest son that ends with him being banished from the land, the two older children begin to fight each other for control, even shunning their father in the process.
 Now with his two oldest sons against him, Hidetora finds himself in the middle of an upcoming war being fought on his former lands as madness begins to take him over.

 Redressing violence.Taking inspiration from Shakespeare’s King Lear, Kurosawa infuses the original play with a historical Japanese context.
 It’s no wonder that this film won an Academy Award for Costume Design, as the costumes for everyone from the lead characters to every minor extra in the large scale battle scenes is simply wonderful to look at, brightly colored so they stand out against the background, as well as perfectly anchoring the story into its era of history.
 It is very similar to one of Kurosawa’s previous films, Throne of Blood (1957), which also shares Shakespearean ancestry as an adaptation of Macbeth.
 Like with Throne of Blood, in Ran we see Kurosawa questioning the validity of violent ambitions, as characters’ pursuit of power only leads to tragedy.